Last updated on March 7th, 2026 at 06:01 am

 Planning a visit to Hontoon Island State Park

-You can stay nearby at the Hontoon Landing Resort, which is near the state park’s parking lot.
+If you want more comfortable accommodations, you can stay nearby at the Hontoon Landing Resort, which is near the state park’s parking lot.
 The resort also operates a river nature cruise and rents pontoon and fishing boats.
 If you stay at Hontoon Landing Resort, you can take the ferry over to Hontoon Island for hiking or launch your canoe or kayak for a paddling trip.

 Hontoon Island State Park website